 I did a little experimenting when I was baking these Frosted Eggnog cookies, using different cookie sheets, and placing them in various parts of the oven.
 I found that they cooked best on a rimless cookie sheet, in the lower third of the oven, and cooked perfectly (in my oven anyway) in 13 minutes.
 A lightly browned top and a lightly browned bottom brought the best flavor out of them.

 But of course, you can use other baking sheets.
 They are still yummy.

 I love my Silpat silicon cooking sheets!
 Not only are they reusable, making them environmentally sound but mine even show me what 2 inches is supposed to be so I don't over-crowd my sheets.
 And, unlike parchment paper, they stay put!

-I was a little worried that the frosting would make the cookies soggy, and that it would be too soft to stack them.
+I was a little worried that the frosting would make the cookies soggy, and that it would be too soft to stack.
 But once I let them sit on a wire rack for about an hour, the frosting firmed up and so stacking them was not a problem.